KRYSTALM7/Empower-Soft-Tech-/README.md

 Run the application on a local server using Eclipse IDE.
 Access the application via http://localhost:8080/degree-direct-consultancy.

-Usage
+##Usage
 Client Registration: Clients can create an account to access the platform.
 Program Browsing: Clients can search for master's programs based on their interests and qualifications.
 Application Submission: Clients can apply for programs and upload necessary documents.
 Status Tracking: Clients can track the status of their applications and receive updates.
-Team Members
-[Your Name]
-[Teammate's Name]

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+Acknowledgments
-We would like to thank Empower Soft-Tech for providing the opportunity to work on this project.
-Special thanks to our mentors and teammates for their support and guidance.
+We want to thank Empower Soft-Tech for allowing us to work on this project—special thanks to our mentor Akash Sir and  teammate Suraj for their support and guidance.